Generated at: 2026-05-16 10:55:55

 [Pattern 3] Standardize Sales Methods Through Data for Horizontal Deployment

-By visualizing and standardizing the methods of top-performing sales representatives through data accumulation and sharing them across the team, you can move away from reliance on individual talent and raise the performance of the entire team.
-Instead of leaving visit timing or talk scripts to individual intuition, you can digitize, accumulate, and share this information.
+By visualizing and standardizing the methods of top-performing sales representatives through data accumulation and sharing them across the team, you can move away from reliance on individual talent and boost the performance of the entire team.
+Instead of leaving visit timing or talk scripts to individual intuition, you can digitize, accumulate, and share them.

 ☆-☆-☆ Internal Link Button Start ☆-☆-☆ ☆-☆-☆ Internal Link Button End ☆-☆-☆